by Marsha Raynes, Program Manager, Adoption and Infertility Support

 Adoption as a legal construct is a relatively recent development, but Judaism has a long and treasured history of people raising children who were not their biological children.
 Here are some examples: Abraham adopts his adult servant Eliezer to be his heir; Jacob claims his grandsons, Ephraim and Manasseh, as his own; Moses was raised by Pharaoh’s daughter, and Mordecai brought up his orphaned cousin Esther.

-While adoption is a wonderful way to build a family, it poses some unique issues for Jewish families, including:
+While adoption is a wonderful way to build a family, it poses some unique challenges for Jewish families, including:

 - There may be questions about conversion, when a family has adopted a child who was born to a non-Jewish birth mother.